Yorktown High School (Yorktown, Indiana)

-Yorktown High School is a four star and National Blue Ribbon high school located in Yorktown, Indiana.
+Yorktown High School is a National Blue Ribbon high school located in Yorktown, Indiana.
 It is managed by the Yorktown Community School Corporation.

 The school was one of the six 'Head of Class' selections by the Indiana Chamber Of Commerce, for 2005, for their exemplary efforts.
 The six schools were selected from the 345 high schools in the state.

 Athletics

 The school is a member of the Hoosier Heritage Conference.
 Their mascot is the tiger.

 The school offers the following IHSAA sanctioned sports: